My Husband's AS Flare Symptoms

 What are the top causes of a flare-up for you?

 Keegan: The top is mental and emotional stress.
-If I'm stressed out and I'm not focused on keeping up with my positive physical and mental health routines, I might be emotionally susceptible to being upset or depressed in a day, which triggers a flare-up.
+If I'm stressed out and I'm not focused on keeping up with my positive physical and mental health routines, I might be emotionally susceptible to being upset, which triggers a flare-up.
 The day I was stressed about our cat a few months ago, that triggered a flare-up for me.
 The second reason is the weather.
 My AS is super affected by temperature changes and changes in humidity.
 That makes seasons like spring and fall where there are a lot of rapid changes very tough.
 It's just too much for my body.

 Can you describe how a flare-up feels in your body?

 Keegan: I usually feel it coming on.
 I feel super agitated and feverish.
 I have hot and cold flashes.
 I get really bad brain fog early on when it starts.
 All over pain in my joints, which is usually pretty sharp.
 Then I often have my neck, shoulders, lower back, and hips, I have debilitating inflammation that causes me to use more energy to move my joints.